Understanding Your Blood Work: Fasting Insulin Test

 Manage stress effectively

-There are many different ways chronic stress can affect your blood sugar levels — from causing excessive sugar binging as a way to regulate your stress response to disrupting your sleep which leads to more blood sugar issues.
-It can also damage your immune system.
+There are many ways chronic stress can affect your blood sugar levels — from triggering comfort eating as a way to regulate your stress response to disrupting your sleep, which leads to more blood sugar challenges.
+It can also impact your immune system.

-To reduce stress, you could try the following:
+To reduce stress, you might try the following:

 - A creative hobby.
-Creative hobbies help us process our emotions, relax, and express ourselves.
+Creative activities help us process emotions, relax, and express ourselves.

-- You already know that exercise is good news for your insulin levels, but it can also help you burn off stress and anxiety.
+- Exercise.
+You already know that exercise supports healthy insulin levels, but it also helps release stress and anxiety.

-- It sounds cliched, but research shows that meditation really works to reduce stress and anxiety.
+- Meditation.
+It might sound simple, but research shows that meditation really does reduce stress and anxiety.

-- Journaling can help with both anxiety and depression.
+- Journaling.
+Writing can help with both anxiety and depression.

-- If you’re going through a difficult patch in your life – or even if you’re not – therapy can help you manage stress.
+- Therapy.
+Whether you're going through a difficult time or not, therapy can help you develop healthy stress management strategies.

-- Spending quality time with people you love is a great way to unwind.
+- Quality time.
+Spending meaningful time with people you love is a wonderful way to unwind.

-No matter what you prefer, make it a point to practice at least one stress-relieving exercise every single day.
-These seemingly simple lifestyle choices are actually quite powerful in combating blood sugar issues and improving your general wellbeing.
+Whatever approach resonates with you, make it a point to practice at least one stress-relieving activity every single day.
+These seemingly simple lifestyle choices are actually quite powerful in supporting blood sugar balance and improving your general wellbeing.

-Our Knew Health Coaches help our members create stress-busting routines and habits that work for them.
+Our Knew Health Coaches help our Members create stress-busting routines and habits that work for their unique lifestyles.

 Recap: What you need to know about the fasting insulin test